How Hair Grows

 Hair is made up of a follicle, which is essentially a root embedded in the skin, and the shaft of hair which appears on our body.
 The follicle itself consists of multiple layers with each layer having a specific function.
 A papilla lies at the base of each follicle.
 Capillaries are connected to the papilla and they supply blood to the cells surrounding the bottom part of the hair strand called the bulb.

-Surrounding the follicle itself, are two sheaths, inner and outer, which are intended and designed to both protect the hair shaft from damage, and to help it grow out in the proper direction.
+There are two sheaths, inner and outer, surrounding the follicle itself.
+These are intended and designed to both protect the hair shaft from damage, and to help it grow out in the proper direction.
 The inner sheath runs next to the hair shaft and ends at the sebaceous, or oil gland.
 The outer sheath runs to the gland and ends at the erector pili muscle.
 This is the muscle that causes our hair to "stand on end" when it contracts in moments of fright or awe, for example.

 The hair shaft itself is comprised of three layers of dead protein cells called keratin.
 The innermost layer, which is known as the medulla, is not always present in every hair shaft.
 The second layer, known as the cortex, is what provides the bulk of the hair shaft.
 The hair color is mostly determined by the pigmentation contained in this layer.
 The outermost layer is called the cuticle.
 The cuticle is comprised of a series of overlapping cells.
 The hair's luster and sheen will come from the cuticle.